Nikodemsky/blank-wptheme/README.md

 Consider it as addon, not really keen on using the native oembed feature on the website.
 Still, we want it to work anywhere else tho.

 ### functions.php: RSS removal
-Most of the times we pretty much not using those.
+Obscure functionality.
 No need for Wordpress to update those.

 ### functions.php: Widgets removal
 By default there's no need for using those anymore.